int128/kustomize-action/README.md

       - run: find ${{ steps.kustomize.outputs.directory }}
 ```

-If `kustomization` matches to the following files,
+If the following files are matched,

 ```
 overlays/development/kustomization.yaml
 overlays/production/kustomization.yaml
 ```

-this action writes the generated manifests to a temporary directory.
+this action writes the manifests to a temporary directory.
 You can get the paths from `outputs.files`, for example,

 ```